morpho-org/morpho-data-structures/README.md

 ## Testing

 You can run the tests for the `DoubleLinkedList` with foundry.
-You can find the instructions to the [here](https://book.getfoundry.sh/getting-started/installation.html)
+You can find the instructions for installing foundry [here](https://book.getfoundry.sh/getting-started/installation.html)

 You also need to have up to date git submodules: